 One of my most popular and most requested at home is the Chocolate and Dulce de Leche Brownie.
 This is a delicious salted caramel and chocolate brownie from the book My Secret Life in Paris.

 The most recent favourite is the Chocolate and Nutella Fudge Brownie.
-Two layers, one dense chocolate brownie and one Nutella fudge.
+Two layers, one of dense chocolate brownie and one of Nutella fudge.
 Simple and amazing.

 Do you enjoy brownies?
 What is your favourite flavour?
 Do you mix things up a little or do you stick with the same recipe?